 Two personal essays are required as part of their application process, and these essays are your best shot at proving that you possess these characteristics, which will have a sway over whether you become part of a future Stanford GSB cohort or not.

-To demonstrate intellectual vitality in your application, you should make room in your essays for reflecting upon “the times you have taken initiative to learn new things, to solve challenging problems, or to develop new insights.”
-Stanford is interested in knowing what kinds of things you may have discovered through these experiences, as well as why these discoveries matter to you.
-This will give the admissions committee a better idea of your potential, and it will show them how likely you are to thrive within the classrooms at Stanford.
+To demonstrate intellectual vitality in your application, you should make room in your GSB essays for reflecting upon “the times you have taken initiative to learn new things, to solve challenging problems, or to develop new insights.”
+Stanford is interested in knowing what you discovered through these experiences and why they matter to you.

 Demonstrated Leadership Potential